AndyBunning/andybunning.github.io/_posts/2024-12-26-Cloud-Native-vs-Traditional-Infrastructure.md

 excerpt_separator: <!--more-->
 ---

-***Why a Hybrid or Multi Cloud Model Might Be Right for You***
+***Why a Hybrid Cloud Model Might Be Right for You***

 In the ever-evolving world of technology, the choices around IT infrastructure have never been more diverse and are constantly evolving.
-IT Management teams face a core decision about their infrastructure - stick with a traditional on-prem setup, completely move to cloud-native infrastructure, or adopt a hybrid or multi-cloud model.
+IT Management teams face a core decision about their infrastructure - stick with a traditional on-prem setup, completely move to cloud-native infrastructure, or adopt a hybrid-cloud model.
 Each option comes with its own set of advantages, challenges, and considerations.
 This blog explores these options in depth and highlights why a hybrid or multi-cloud model could be the best solution for modern IT demands.

 <!--more-->